aybarskerem/WebScraper/Amazon/Parallel/Advanced Product Detail Extractor/README.md

 mpiexec -n 4 python parallel_advancedProductDetail_Extractor.py 7
 ```
 ------------------------------
-# EXAMPLE COMMAND LINE OUTPUT FOR THE EXAMPLE RUN (No need to read, it is just to give an idea):
+# EXAMPLE COMMAND LINE OUTPUT FOR THE EXAMPLE RUN

+No need to read this section, this is just to give an idea

 ```
 > mpiexec -n 4 python parallel_advancedProductDetail_Extractor.py 7